ysyk2021/the-ai-empowerment-companion-techniques-and-strategies-for-personal-growth-and-fulfillment-with/src/chapter-7-2.md

-# Personalized Recommendations for Incorporating AI into Creative Processes

 Artificial intelligence (AI) is not just a tool for productivity and efficiency; it can also enhance creativity and innovation.
 In this chapter, we will explore how AI can be used to support creative processes and provide personalized recommendations for incorporating AI into these processes.